Keksuccino/docs_fancymenu/element-animator.md

 - **Ignore Size/Position:**
   If you do not want the keyframes to change an element’s size or position, turn these options off.

+- **Timing Offsets:**
+  FancyMenu 3.9.0 adds timing offsets for controlled elements.
+You can offset individual target elements, or use random timing offsets in a configured range, so one animation can start at slightly different times for each target.

 - **Offset Mode:**
   In offset mode, animations are applied as changes from the element’s original spot.
 The preview is shown centered on a crosshair.